Tax Rules for Calculating Capital Gains from Trading Options

 Brokerage 1099-B and Options

-Don't expect to see your gross proceeds for any options trades accounted for on your brokerage provided 1099-B. Most broker 1099s only account for stock trades, which leaves an active trader "high and dry" when it comes time to complete the IRS Schedule D or Form 6781.
+Don't expect to see your gross proceeds for any options trades accounted for on your brokerage provided 1099-B. Most broker 1099s prior to 2014 only account for stock trades, which leaves an active trader "high and dry" when it comes time to complete the IRS Schedule D or Form 6781.
 And don't forget: just because an option transaction isn’t listed on your 1099 doesn't mean you don't have to report it to the IRS and pay any tax liability.

 What happens when options expire? - Learn more now.